 So, she began her position as a CNA at Mount Hope Nursing Center in 2002, while still running calls.

-While at Mount Hope Nursing Center, she moved through the ranks, serving in almost every role possible.
+While at Mount Hope Nursing Center, she moved through the ranks, serving in almost every role possible at the nursing home.
 She spent a year-and-a-half as a CNA, three years as a restorative aide, and another year-and-a-half as activities director before taking over as the social services director.
-During this time, Terry remembers running calls being a little different.
+During this time, Gina remembers running calls being a little different.

 An Administrator with a Unique Background

-In 2015, after serving as the social services director for eight years, Terry accepted a position as administrator and said goodbye to running EMT calls (though she still serves as a driver!).
+In 2015, after serving as the social services director for eight years, Gina accepted a position as administrator and said goodbye to running EMT calls (though she still serves as a driver!).

-Through her background as an EMT, Terry has acquired a unique set of skills for a nursing home administrator.
+Through her background as an EMT, Gina has acquired a unique set of skills for a nursing home administrator.
 Among those, she says, is an ability to handle people in crisis.

 “whether that’s the patients themselves or the families of those affected, I’ve learned to handle these situations and to really have empathy for everyone involved,” she said.
 “I am naturally a caregiver.
 We all have gifts and talents, and that’s just who I am.”

 During her time at Mt.
-Hope, Terry has been surprised and inspired time and time again by human resiliency.
+Hope, Gina has been surprised and inspired time and time again by human resiliency.

 “I’ve seen residents who really struggled, who needed help with everything that they did, but they just kept on going.
 They got up every day and they did it.
 It’s amazing to see what people can go through.
 That’s what helped make me stronger. ”

-Though Terry’s role as administrator came with a lot of responsibilities, she remains focused on making people her priority.
+Though Gina’s role as administrator came with a lot of responsibilities, she remains focused on making people her priority.
 She can often be found in the rooms of her residents, talking with them, keeping them company and making sure they are comfortable.
-Terry truly has a heart for her work, and it’s displayed in the care she gives her residents, each of which she knows by name.
-Terry and her skilled staff work with residents to build close, personal relationships that create an environment that feels like home.
+Gina truly has a heart for her work, and it’s displayed in the care she gives her residents, each of which she knows by name.
+Gina and her skilled staff work with residents to build close, personal relationships that create an environment that feels like home.

-“When you do what you love, it’s not a job,” Terry said.
+“When you do what you love, it’s not a job,” Gina said.